Johann Kremer

-Johann Paul Kremer (26 December 1883 – 8 January 1965) was German professor, physician and war criminal.
+Johann Paul Kremer (26 December 1883 – 8 January 1965) was a German professor, physician and war criminal.

 He was a professor of anatomy and human genetics at Münster University who joined the Wehrmacht on May 20, 1941.
 He served in the SS in the Auschwitz concentration camp as a physician from 30 August 1942 to 18 November 1942.
 A member of the NSDAP, he was involved in Nazi human experimentation on the prisoners of Auschwitz-Birkenau.
 He was sentenced to death in the Auschwitz Trial, but this sentence was later commuted to life imprisonment.
 He was released in 1958.

 Life prior to Auschwitz

 Kremer was born in Stellberg.
 He studied in Heidelberg, Strassburg as well as Berlin; he received his philosophy degree in 1914 and his medical degree in 1919.
 He also studied natural science and mathematics.
-He was the "assistant surgeon at the surgical clinic of the University, Charité, the ward of internal diseases of the Municipal Hospital Berlin-Neukölln, the surgical clinic of the University of Cologne and prosector in the Institutes of Anatomy in Bonn and Münster.
+He was the assistant surgeon at the surgical clinic of the University, Charité, the ward of internal diseases of the Municipal Hospital Berlin-Neukölln, the surgical clinic of the University of Cologne and prosector in the Institutes of Anatomy in Bonn and Münster.
 He became Dozent of anatomy in 1929 and was promoted there in 1936 to be professor in commission.
-At the same time, he was commissioned to lecture on the science of human hereditariness."
+At the same time, he was commissioned to lecture on the science of human hereditariness.
 He also did some writing: he mentions two articles that he wrote in the diary he kept, the first being "Inherited or Acquired?
 A Noteworthy Contribution to the Problem of Hereditariness of Traumatic Deformations" and the second titled "New Elements of Cell and Tissues Investigations".